Taxation in Azerbaijan: Tax Procedures

 The tax year in Azerbaijan starts in January, 1st and ends in December, 31st.
 The tax declaration has to be filled in and submitted by enterprises no later than 31 March following the calendar year and users of simplified tax should submit the declaration no later than 20 April.
 Natural persons who have stayed in Azerbaijan 182 days in a calendar year are accounted as residents and are responsible for paying the taxes.
 Residents of Azerbaijan are taxable on their international income, whereas non-residents are taxable on the Azerbaijani source income only.

 Taxes can be withhold from people who are related to employment activities, as well as non-entrepreneurial activities such as interest income, dividends, capital gains and royalties.

 Agricultural income, gifts and inheritance from family members, capital gains, income from crafts production, lottery prizes, alimonies and compensation receipts are exempt from taxation.
 Standard deductions are applicable for war heroes, their families and military officials.

+Tax Registration

+Both individual entrepreneurs and legal entities must be registered by the tax authority (State Tax Service) and obtain Tax Identification Number.
+Under 'one-stop-shop' principle, no separate social security, corporate, statistical or other registrations needed; that is, tax registration will be sufficient for such related purposes and no separate application or procedures are needed.
+Only after obtaining TIN a business/corporate bank account may be opened.

+In practice, the following steps are taken in order to fully complete tax and business registration processes: